The Mystery of Marie Rogêt: Critical response

 Of Poe's three tales of ratiocination, "The Mystery of Marie Rogêt" is generally considered the least successful.
 A modern critic wrote:

 It might better be called an essay than a story.
 As an essay, it is an able if tedious exercise in reasoning.
 As a story, it scarcely exists.
 It has no life-blood.
 The characters neither move nor speak....
 Only a professional student of analytics or an inveterate devotee of criminology can read it with any degree of unfeigned interest.

 Poe's literary rival Rufus Wilmot Griswold, however, voiced a high opinion of the story and considered it an example of Poe's cunning intellect.
 Charles Baudelaire considered this tale as "a masterpiece, a wonder".

-Film adaptation
+Adaptations

 In 1942 Universal Pictures produced the gothic mystery film The Mystery of Marie Roget based on the Poe story.
 Directed by Phil Rosen, the film starred Patric Knowles, Maria Ouspenskaya and Maria Montez.

+On December 14, 1953, the radio drama Suspense aired a dramatization of Edgar Allan Poe's "The Mystery of Marie Roget" in an episode that starred Cornel Wilde.
+The dramatization was written by E. Jack Neuman.

+In 2005, Michael Alderman adapted the short story into a two-act play which was originally produced in 2005 at The River Theater in Astoria, Oregon.
+The play was produced at The Coaster Theatre Playhouse in Cannon Beach, Oregon in 2025.